symfony/symfony-docs/form/data_transformers.rst

 #. **Model data** - This is the data in the format used in your application
    (e.g. an ``Issue`` object).
-If you call ``Form::getData()`` or ``Form::setData()``, you're dealing with the "model" data.
+If you call ``Form::getData()`` or ``Form::setData()``, you are dealing with the "model" data.

 #. **Norm Data** - This is a normalized version of your data and is commonly
    the same as your "model" data (though not in our example).
-It's not commonly used directly.
+It is not commonly used directly.

 #. **View Data** - This is the format that's used to fill in the form fields
    themselves.
-It's also the format in which the user will submit the data.
+It is also the format in which the user will submit the data.
 When you call ``Form::submit($data)``, the ``$data`` is in the "view" data format.

 The two different types of transformers help convert to and from each of these